Hosnooo/UR5-Robotic-Arm-Dynamics-Control-Enviromental-Interaction/README.md

 - Feedforward plus variable PD
 - Feedback linearization with PD and feedforward
 - Feedback linearization with PID and feedforward
+- Computed-torque tracking control

 ### Cartesian and Interaction Control

+- Numerical inverse kinematics
 - Cartesian impedance control
 - External force disturbance response
+- External payload torque compensation
 - Hybrid force/motion control
 - Plane-constrained contact simulation
 - Sphere-constrained trajectory tracking

-## Notes on Generated Dynamics
+## Notes on Symbolic and Generated Dynamics

+The symbolic robot model is developed in the Maple worksheet `maple_gen/symbolic_robot_dyns.mw`.
+This worksheet documents the symbolic derivation process and is used to generate the analytical MATLAB dynamics and kinematics functions.

-The functions in `maple_gen/` are generated UR5 model functions and are expected to be called by the simulation scripts.
-Avoid editing them manually unless you are intentionally changing the robot model or regenerating the symbolic dynamics.
+The MATLAB functions in `maple_gen/` are generated UR5 model functions and are expected to be called by the simulation scripts.
+Avoid editing the generated `.m` files manually unless you are intentionally changing the robot model or regenerating the symbolic dynamics from the Maple worksheet.

 The parameter vector `Pi` created by `UR5_params.m` must match the parameter ordering expected by the generated functions.